-Determination of Heavy Metals in Talc and Magnesium
+Determination of Heavy Metals and Magnesium in Talcum Powder

 These testing methods in the determination of heavy metals such as lead in talc determination Magnesium as MGO, and heavy metal analysis in water.
 The brown colour produced by the material with hydrogen sulphide solution is matched against that produced with a standard lead solution.